Watch Every Twist In 'The Umbrella Academy' Season 2 With Us

 Advertisement

-Let’s not forget that Vanya still doesn’t have any memories, so even though Luther’s standing right in front of her, she doesn’t recognize him.
+Let’s not forget that Vanya still doesn’t have any memories, so even though Luther’s standing right in front of her, she doesn’t recognise him.

 Running through the streets of Dallas, dodging behind buildings and cars, Diego and Lila steal some clothing to try and blend in a little bit more.
 Diego’s ready to ditch Lila, telling her that he works better alone, but she’s not about to let him go that easy.
 Making a case that she’s helped him every step of the way so far, the two steal a car and hit the road.